Wioll505/Wioll505/README.md

-- 👋 Hi, I’m @Wioll505
+ Hi, I’m @Wioll505
-- 👀 I’m interested in Desktop Applications
+- I’m interested in Cybersecurity
-- 🌱 I’m currently learning C++
+- I’m currently learning Pentesting
-- 💞️ I’m looking to collaborate on GameEngines, Tools written in C++, Audio Software, Hardware dependant apps.
+- I’m looking to collaborate on Bug    Bounties and Open source tools for Pentesting.
 - 📫 How to reach me wb256@proton.me
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm currently learning Classical Guitar.
+- ⚡ Fun fact: I'm

 <!---
 Wioll505/Wioll505 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.